SamehPierre/item_catalog/README.md

 * visit  http://localhost:8000/ in your browser to access the Computer Catalog app.

 **The project contain the database you can use it without the use of setup.
 The database name is  `ComputerShop.db`.**

-Type **python project.py** to run the Flask web server.
-In your browser visit **http://localhost:5000** to view the restaurant menu app.
-You should be able to view, add, edit, and delete menu items and restaurants.